tigera-cs/Calico-Security-Observability-Troubleshooting-Training/modules/6.Use Calico Observability to troubleshoot connectivity issues/README.md

-### Investigate denied flows using the Calico Enterprise Observability tools
+### Investigate denied flows using the Calico Enterprise Observability tools (ServiceGraph)

 1. Clone the Observability Clinic Repo and grant the executable permission for the lab's script.